 “Making an effort to consistently grow your online reviews is great for local SEO, and it also provides valuable feedback that you can use to continually improve your business to attract even more great feedback,” Stacey says.

-“I’m a big fan of Google Posts via Google My Business,” says John McCarthy of Echo-Factory.
-“A Google Post permits you to distribute up to 1,500 characters of content through your Google My Business account.
+“I’m a big fan of Google Posts via Google Business Profile,” says John McCarthy of Echo-Factory.
+“A Google Post permits you to distribute up to 1,500 characters of content through your Google Business Profile account.
 Posts can be traditional content, events, special offers, and even products.”

 “Our experience is that this is a great way to publish fresh content, and it is completely free,” McCarthy says.